syed-ahm/covid-cases-web-scrapper/README.md

 ## VOICE COMMANDS:*
-  * "Update": can be said to update case data
+  * "Update": can be said to update case data.
-  * "Stop": can be said to stop the program
+  * "Stop": can be said to stop the program.

 ## Built Using:
 This project was built in python, using the following libraries: